Our Story

 In 2013 the LDC was awarded a generous grant of $1.75 million through the JT and Margaret Talkington Foundation to build a multipurpose building, the Talkington Life Center.
 With the opening of the Talkington Life Center in April of 2015, the LDC grew from serving 750 people each week to serving 1600 people each week!

-The LDC consistently offers over 35 programs that help improve health status, quality of life, economic increase, community improvements, and personal growth.
+The LDC consistently offers programs that help improve health status, quality of life, economic increase, community improvements, and personal growth.
 However, one enormous unmet need in our city that continues to present itself is the lack of designated housing that provides a structured program for women in crisis.
 This need directed the next step for the LDC – the New Legacy Home for Women.
 The Talkington Foundation gave another generous grant of $1.5 million to build a home for women desiring a second chance.
 This type of specific housing will be the catalyst that will enable women in crisis to get on a productive path and permanently change the legacy they leave for their children.

 The New Legacy Home opened in the fall of 2018.
 This home has 24 beds and is a safe, free-of-charge, non-government funded, faith-based discipleship program.
 It exists to help women that clearly have a strong desire to change their lives and are willing to commit fifteen months of working towards that goal.
 The purpose of the New Legacy home is to help women write a new life story, leaving a new legacy that empowers them and future generations to serve in the Lubbock community as productive citizens.
 The JT and Margaret Talkington Foundation has left a legacy in Lubbock Texas that will resonate for many generations to come.